MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ---
 author: SoniaLopezBravo
-description: Overview of the different ways to run Q# programs from the command prompt, Q# Jupyter Notebooks, the Azure Quantum Copilot in Python or a .NET language. ms.author: sonialopez ms.date: 06/15/2023 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: conceptual
+description: Overview of the different ways to run Q# programs from the command prompt, Q# Jupyter Notebooks, the Copilot for Azure Quantum in Python or a .NET language. ms.author: sonialopez ms.date: 06/21/2023 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: conceptual